-In my time as an American there has always been war.
-I’ve seen the promotion of war, the celebration of war, its negative impact economically and morally, and the perpetuation of foreign wars in the guise of national security.
-War is a deeply embedded social system of consciousness.
+In my time as an American there has always been warfare perpetuated and substantiated by media, education and a growing National Security State.
+I’ve seen the promotion of war and the celebration of war.
+Simultaneously we are overwhelmed by its negative impact economically and morally, and the perpetuation of foreign wars in the guise of national security or patriotism.
+I wonder what role art, and specifically painting, has to play in this paradigm?
+War is a deeply embedded system of social control.
+The message of “freedom ringing” is the slogan and cause for murder.
 It brings with it constant fear, dread and unresolved awareness of unnatural death.

 As an imperative I relate these personal narratives to deal with larger darker forces in the global culture.
 I believe we are all more than products resulting from the inferno of capitalism.
 Painting then must be an aesthetic act for healing the traumas produced by failed economic and ecological systems and the resulting forms of mental/spiritual illness.
 Joseph Beuys defines aesthetic as to “to wake up.”
 Painting can be a mode of resistance and transformation, a means to treat spiritually the collective traumas of perpetual warfare as an economic system.

 In my latest project I juxtapose soldiers with modernist iconic paintings to critically enliven painting from a unified point of view, like an embrace.
 True art carries moral power that uplifts consciousness towards a greater good.
 While fine art is largely viewed as investment commodity, each piece conveys deeper meaning that has made it so valuable.
 This is the why of art production.
 To confront the fears that drive us to destroy one another- to push back against the graves in all of us and release the “mystic chords…the better angels of our nature…”